• Home

 What sort of earnings could you unlock?

-This ties in nicely to the previous point.
+This ties in nicely with the previous point.
 If you get the funding you need, what can it do for your business?
 While banks and traditional lenders will only want to get their money back as well as some interest, other types of business lenders might want to see a big potential upside.
 It’s this sort of potential growth that could get you the money you want – but you need to show what sort of earning the money could unlock.

 What shape is your cashflow in?

 Will you be able to start servicing the loan straight away with your normal cash flow, or is that more difficult?
 You need to have a close look at how much money you’ve got coming in, so you can decide exactly what sort of loan you’d be happy with.
-Getting behing on payments is a big no-no, so if the money won’t help you start earning straight away, you might need a different sort of investment.
+Getting behind on payments is a big no-no, so if the money won’t help you start earning straight away, you might need a different sort of investment.

 Check out different financing options

-Once you’ve answered all these questions, prepared your business plan and got everything sorted, the next step is to start looking at specific financing options.
+Once you’ve answered all these questions, prepared your business plan, and got everything sorted, the next step is to start looking at specific financing options.
 You should already have a good idea of what sort of financing you want and need, but they also need to be happy with you and your business as well.
 What are the general options?

 Business loans